cal-data-eng/sp24/acks.md

 ## Syllabus
 Academic Honesty policy and closing words adapted from [Data 140](https://prob140.org).
 Course Culture inspired and adapted with permission from
-Grace O'Connell, the Asssociate Dean for Inclusive Excellence, and the [Fall 2023 CS 39 Syllabus](https://schasins.com/cs39-technology-society-power/) by Lisa Yan and Sarah Chasins
+Grace O'Connell, the Asssociate Dean for Inclusive Excellence, and the [Fall 2023 CS 39 Syllabus](https://schasins.com/cs39-technology-society-power/) by Lisa Yan and Sarah Chasins.
 ~